 How Do You Collect and Use Feedback?

 What role do your customers play in determining future company priorities?

 Companies that are customer-centric have formal, continuous feedback gathering processes.
 Those feedback processes create structured findings and those findings lead to action.
-We wrote about this approach in further detail here.

 The best evidence of whether feedback is driving the business is twofold.

 First, your product roadmap is a reflection of the themes that emerge from the feedback you are gathering.
 Roadmaps can also contain improvements for other reasons such as competition and specific customers or customer segments.
 But some significant portion of the resources used to deliver the roadmap are driven by customer feedback patterns.

 Second, there are projects and initiatives in your company that were birthed in response to customer feedback.
 There are myriad examples, including sales training to better qualify customers’ fit to your product, changes in how the contact center delivers support, and many more.
 These projects are initiated and monitored by executives to ensure they deliver the expected improvements.

 The benefit of being customer-centric is to enjoy great outcomes such as high retention rates, customer advocacy and expansion sales.
 It starts with an honest assessment of the culture.
 Leaders must then guide the company towards celebrating the right victories, having the right metrics in place and actively using customer feedback to drive improvement.